psych-214-fall-2016/project-red/README.md

 ### Data

-* We'll give you the data in person or you can download it [here] (https://openfmri.org/dataset/ds000030/).
+* We'll give you the data in person or you can download it [here](https://openfmri.org/dataset/ds000030/).
 It's from the UCLA Consortium for Neuropsychiatric Phenomics LA5c Study.
 * Data files can be found under the data directory.
     * Path to anatomical data: /data/ds000030/sub-#####/anat
     * Path to functional data: /data/ds000030/sub-#####/func